 Annabeth Gish plays Mrs. Dudley, who “comes with the house.”

-It was on the market in 2014, and these are some of the listing photos that were posted for it:
+When it was on the market in 2014, the listing said:

 1920s English Tudor-Style Home compares to an English castle with a medieval flavor & Tudor influences.
 Re-constructed from 1997-2002 by Ben Parham, master-builder.
 Occupied by owner/family, it is an “event center” for corporate meetings, dinners, weddings, etc.